-- 3.3 The ASC Prevention Offer Strategic Commissioning Intentions 2018-2022 describes the local adult social care approach to commissioning preventative interventions over the next four years.
-The commissioning intentions consider how the Council will work with the NHS, partners and local communities to improve the quality of life and opportunities available for people with support needs in Cornwall by promoting wellbeing, early intervention and preventative care. - 3.4 The Digital Inclusion Strategy for Cornwall and the Isles of Scilly 2019-2023 outlines why digital inclusion is an issue and how all sectors across Cornwall and the Isles of Scilly can work together to help address some of the barriers that residents and organisations face and need to overcome in order to access and embrace the digital world.
+- 3.3 The ASC Prevention Offer Strategic Commissioning Intentions 2018-20223 describes the local adult social care approach to commissioning preventative interventions over the next four years.
+The commissioning intentions consider how the Council will work with the NHS, partners and local communities to improve the quality of life and opportunities available for people with support needs in Cornwall by promoting wellbeing, early intervention and preventative care. - 3.4 The Digital Inclusion Strategy for Cornwall and the Isles of Scilly 2019-20234 outlines why digital inclusion is an issue and how all sectors across Cornwall and the Isles of Scilly can work together to help address some of the barriers that residents and organisations face and need to overcome in order to access and embrace the digital world.
 It is essential that residents are supported to understand and improve basic digital essential skills.
 The Service Provider will be expected to promote digital inclusion in Cornwall. - 3.5 Engagement and consultation took place over a two year period regarding the review and recommissioning of the ASC Prevention Offer.
 Increasing social capital, making local connections, developing community opportunities and sharing resources were considered vital to preventing the need for health and social care.
 People would like to feel they belong to their local community and would like to be able to easily access activities and support groups in their local area. - 3.6 Research and best practice has been reviewed to inform the ASC Prevention Offer.
-The Provider will be required to give consideration to the following in their approach to Service delivery: - According to Public Health England, there are healthy lifestyle choices that reduce our chances of becoming unwell.
-These include: not smoking, eating a good diet, being physically active, reducing our alcohol intake, not taking illegal drugs, and taking care of
+The Provider will be required to give consideration to the following in their approach to Service delivery. - Social isolation is 'an imposed isolation from normal social networks caused by loss of mobility or deteriorating health.'
+There is growing evidence demonstrating the impact that loneliness and social isolation can have on people's physical, mental and social health.
+People that are socially isolated and/or lonely are more likely to visit their GP, use more medication, have a higher incidence of falls and enter early into residential or nursing care.
+The Service Provider will be required to work with communities to develop a range of interventions to increase social inclusion at a local level for people with different needs.

-&lt;sup>3 Cornwall Council (2018) Adult Social Care Prevention Offer Strategic Commissioning Intentions 2018-2022
+3 Cornwall Council (2018) Adult Social Care Prevention Offer Strategic Commissioning Intentions 2018-2022

-&lt;sup>4 Cornwall and the Isles of Scilly Leadership Board (2019) The Digital Inclusion Strategy for Cornwall and the Isles of Scilly 2019-2023
+4 Cornwall and the Isles of Scilly Leadership Board (2019) The Digital Inclusion Strategy for Cornwall and the Isles of Scilly 2019-2023